Design (Art and Design) Course Subject Degree GuideSee All Subject Degree Guides

 What A Levels do I need?

 An impressive portfolio of work holds more weight than actual A-level grades when it comes to studying a degree in Art and Design.
-Exact entry requirements depend on the institution that students apply to, for example, University of Oxford may ask for three A grades for their Bachelor’s in Fine Art; however, this will differ on the university.
+Exact entry requirements depend on the institution that students apply to, for example, the University of Oxford may ask for three A grades for their Bachelor’s in Fine Art; however, this will differ on the university.

 Students are advised to check with their desired universities and chosen courses to understand what they need to gain admission, the entry requirements will vary from each institution.